 It’s easier to have a conversation about an idea than it is to write it out.

 And that’s what your website should feel like, a conversation between your reader and someone they can trust.

 Record yourself saying everything you want to say in the blog post.
 It doesn’t have to be well organized.
 This is more of a starting point to collect your thoughts and have something to get your blinking cursor moving.

 Go one step further and transcribe it!
 You can use software like … or pay someone to transcribe it word for word using a site like rev.com.
 Then you can edit until it sounds acceptable.
 Or just use that text as notes while you write.

 Remember, you can always go back and rewrite.
 The hardest step is getting started!

 I love helping photographers and other creatives get their message across.
-I hate seeing anyone, especially someone that’s known for being creative, struggling writing a blog post or more important content like their home page.
+I hate seeing anyone, especially someone that’s known for being creative, struggling to write a blog post or, more important content, like their home page.

 Need help with…